 Voltage Street Dance event hosts a competitive event with live on stage talent-show-style feedback.
 Secure video adjudication from street dance professionals.
-Entry to Voltage includes free performance videos and a free annual Voltage T-shirt.
+Entry to Voltage includes free performance videos and a free annual Voltage Tshirt.
 There is lots of space in the 5000sq ft ballroom for rehearsal and 1000 seats in the show theatre.
+Join us for a week of street dance and an introductory youth battle that brings the street community together.
+Ten routines will advance to the GDS Provincial Finals.